kh156/Tiger-Compiler-SML/instrSelection/README_Ang.txt

 Important Note:

 We got 85 for type-checker but haven't updated it yet.
 So please do not test on programs that our type-checkers throw errors.

+Added:

+Type-checker is now fixed.
+I checked queens.tig, merge.tig and all 49 test cases available.
+It reports specific errors when there are errors, and goes through when it is valid Tiger program.

+Things to do:

+-display labels for frags correctly, in addition to useless labels -move arguments into variable accesses (inFrame or inReg) at start of function -jr $ra at the end of function
+-display special registers correctly in string
+-